 It might seem like a long time before you have to enrol your little one in school, but it pays to be prepared.

-How old do they have to be before they can start ‘big school?
-What is their first year of formal schooling called?
+How old do they have to be before starting BIG school?
+What is their first prep year called?
 What are the cut-off dates?

 Leaving it to the last minute can cause unnecessary stress, so find the information you need to know early, and make sure everything is ready when it needs to be.